 I also feel that "with my own arms" is an odd-sounding phrase in English.
 First, "I held her IN my arms" is much more likely to be used.
-(Though one could argue that, if I were a policeman arresting her, I probably WOULD use "wirh" instead...)
-Second, since I wouldn't be holding her in anyone's arms but "my own," the use of "own" is kind of redundant.
+(Though one could argue that, if I were a policeman arresting her, I probably WOULD use "with" instead...)
+Second, since I wouldn't be holding her in anyone's arms but "my own," the use of "own" seems kind of redundant

 I need some context here about where this kind of sentence would be used in real life.
 Like I could see something like I held her in my arms being something someone somewhere would say.
 But this specific one. . .is there some kind of grammatical context that I ought to know about or was there something lost in translation here